warrior-cultures-and-training

 Ritual Uses Beyond Warfare

 Tattoos and body paint were not only personal but also political.
-They signaled a warrior’s place within the Saxon hierarchy.
+They signaled a warrior’s place within the Saxon hierarchy, his deeds, and his allegiance.

 Tattoos as Status Markers